 - Eggs - The large eggs can be substituted with JUST egg.

-- Vegan butter - Regular butter can also be used.
+- Vegan Butter - Regular butter or coconut oil can also be used.

-- Dairy free cheddar cheese - Regular shredded cheddar cheese can also be used.
+- Dairy Free Cheddar Cheese - Regular shredded cheddar cheese, reduced fat varieties like, reduced fat white cheddar cheese, and even mozzarella cheese can also be used.

 Measurements for each ingredient, along with instructions for making the buns are in the recipe card below.